WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 #### Changes

+We fixed the following drivers:

+* `PwmLed` - Pulse now works without blinking.
+* `RgbPwmLed` - Pulse and colors now work without blinking.
+Also, we fixed it to work with common anode LEDs, so it now works with the onboard LED.
+* `PushButton` - Resistor stuff now works.

 #### New Peripheral Drivers

 This is a big update, there are numerous improvements and fixes across published drivers.

 As well, we've published 14 new drivers via NuGet: